Julia-Immer/developer-notes/developer-notes.md

 (Tasks that require root user credentials)[https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html#aws_tasks-that-require-root]

+## AWS Regions

+For practice, the region closest to you is sufficient.
+When selecting a region in an enterprise environment there are many factors to consider: pricing, load, compliance, latency, and services.
+Some new services and features are only available in some regions.
+To reduce latency or cost, the work-load can also be split across multiple regions.

 ## AWS CLI (command line interface) - Version 2

 An open source tool that let's you interact with AWS services using commands in your terminal.
 The CLI can be set up with only a little configuration.
 You can also access it through CloudShell.

+### Configuring the CLI

+`$ aws configure`

+This prompts you to enter the **aws access key**.
+Which are a pair (it prompts for public key first) and you can create a new pair inside the IAM console.
+After their creation, when the box in the console closes the secret key cannot be viewed again.

+The alias or account ID is the same for all the IAM users under your one root user's account.
+The ID is a 12 digit number found inside each account.

+### Commands

 **Finding the Version**
     $ aws --version
     aws-cli/2.8.3 Python/3.9.11 Darwin/21.6.0 exe/x86_64 prompt/off

-### Configuring the CLI

-`$ aws configure`

-It prompts to enter the **aws access key**.
-Which are a pair (it prompts for public key first) and you can create a new pair inside the IAM console.
-Once the box closes after their creation the secret key cannot be viewed again.

-Region is whatever is closest to you but I left the rest of the options blank.

-Currently can't find the alias or account id for the julia-immer IAM admin user I created.
+#### IAM

+**Find out the alias to your current, working account**
+    $ aws iam list-account-aliases
+    {
+        "AccountAliases": [
+            "root-ji"
+        ]
+    }

+**Find out which user is signed in to CLI**
+    $ aws iam get-user

+#### S3 Buckets

+**list all buckets**
+    $ aws s3 ls

+**moving, removing, and copying files**
+Use --exclude or --include to filter results.
+Example is immediately below.

+**Remove all of one type of file, or matching the provided regex pattern**
+    % aws s3 rm s3://practice-bucket1-root-ji --recursive --exclude "*" --include "*.jpg"
+    delete: s3://practice-bucket1-root-ji/147008004_1028711377539545_928341489216840378_n.jpg
+    delete: s3://practice-bucket1-root-ji/meme-be_careful_not_todehumanize.jpg

+The --exclude option has to be here or you will delete EVERYTHING.

 # Redis